IBM/charts/stable/ibm-microclimate/README.md

 kubectl create secret generic microclimate-helm-secret --from-file=cert.pem=.helm/cert.pem --from-file=ca.pem=.helm/ca.pem --from-file=key.pem=.helm/key.pem
 ```

-For example, you can download the IBM Cloud Private CLI from an IBM Cloud Private instance you've authenticated with, and then use the `bx pr login` command providing your login details and the cluster's master IP address.
-For more information, see the [IBM Cloud Private CLI documentation](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_2.1.0/manage_cluster/cli_commands.html#pr_login
-) where you are also provided with the certificate files with which you are required to create the secret.
+For example, you can download the IBM Cloud Private CLI from an IBM Cloud Private instance you've authenticated with.
+Then, use the `bx pr login` command by providing your login details and the master IP address of the cluster.
+The `bx pr` plug-in is not installed by default with the `bx` command, and it is not included in the `bx pr` plug-in repository.
+Download the plug-in from IBM Cloud Private.
+For more information, see [Installing the IBM Cloud Private CLI](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_2.1.0.3/manage_cluster/install_cli.html), which lists instructions for how to install the `bx pr` plug-in, and the [IBM Cloud Private CLI documentation](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_2.1.0/manage_cluster/cli_commands.html), which provides the certificate files that you can use to create the secret.

-The name of the secret you've created will be printed by the Microclimate pipeline when running a Jenkins job against your project: with this secret present your deployed applications will appear as a Helm release alongside any others that were deployed from `kube-system`.
+The name of the secret you've created is printed by the Microclimate pipeline when you run a Jenkins job against your project: with this secret present your deployed applications appear as a Helm release alongside any others that were deployed from `kube-system`.

-Note that it is your responsibility to ensure the certificate and the secret remain valid.
+Note: It is your responsibility to ensure that the certificate and the secret remain valid.

 #### Set Microclimate and Jenkins hostname values

-Access to Microclimate and Jenkins is provided via two Kubernetes Ingresses which are created using the `hostName` and `jenkins.Master.Hostname` parameters respectively.
+Access to Microclimate and Jenkins is provided via two Kubernetes Ingresses which are created by using the `hostName` and `jenkins.Master.Hostname` parameters respectively.
 Each of these parameters should consist of a fully-qualified domain name that resolves to the IP address of your cluster's proxy node, with a unique sub-domain that is used to route to the Microclimate and Jenkins user interfaces.
 For example, if `example.com` resolved to the proxy node, then `microclimate.example.com` and `jenkins.example.com` could be used.
 When a domain name is not available, the service `nip.io` can be used to provide a resolution based on an IP address.
 For example, `microclimate.<IP>.nip.io` and `jenkins.<IP>.nip.io` where `<IP>` would be replaced with the IP address of your cluster's proxy node.

 The IP address of your cluster's proxy node can be found by using the following command:

-`kubectl get nodes -l proxy=true`
+`kubectl get nodes -l proxy=true -o yaml | grep -B 1 ExternalIP`

-NOTE: Kubernetes allows multiple Ingresses to be created with the same hostname and only one of the ingresses will be accessible via that hostname.
-When installing multiple instances of Microclimate, different hostname values must be used for each instance to ensure each is accessible.
+NOTE: Kubernetes allows multiple Ingresses to be created with the same hostname and one of the ingresses only is accessible via that hostname.
+When you install multiple instances of Microclimate, different hostname values must be used for each instance to ensure that each is accessible.

 #### Set the Jenkins template version
-**NOTE**: This is only required when installing into ICP 2.1.0.2 - do not do this for other versions of ICP
+**NOTE**: This is required when installing into ICP 2.1.0.2 only - do not do this for other versions of ICP

 The latest versions of the Jenkins pipeline template do not support ICP 2.1.0.2 and so the version of the Jenkins pipeline template must be changed to an older version; set the `jenkins.Pipeline.Template.Version` value to `"18.03"`.

 #### Installing from the command line

-**IMPORTANT** - Microclimate must be installed into the default namespace.
-Deployment into other namespaces is currently not supported.

 To install the chart from the command line with the release name `microclimate`:
 ```
-helm repo add ibm-charts https://raw.githubusercontent.com/IBM/charts/master/repo/stable/ helm install --name microclimate --set hostName=<MICROCLIMATE_INGRESS> --set jenkins.Master.HostName=<JENKINS_INGRESS> ibm-charts/ibm-microclimate
+helm repo add ibm-charts https://raw.githubusercontent.com/IBM/charts/master/repo/stable/ helm install --name microclimate --set hostName=microclimate.<icp-proxy>.nip.io --set jenkins.Master.HostName=jenkins.<icp-proxy>.nip.io ibm-charts/ibm-microclimate --tls
 ```

-See the [Set Microclimate and Jenkins hostname values](#set-microclimate-and-jenkins-hostname-values) section above to determine suitable values for `<MICROCLIMATE_INGRESS>` and `<JENKINS_INGRESS>`.
+See the [Set Microclimate and Jenkins hostname values](#set-microclimate-and-jenkins-hostname-values) section above to determine suitable values for `microclimate.<icp-proxy>` and `jenkins.<icp-proxy>`.

 This command deploys Microclimate on the Kubernetes cluster in the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

 ## Verifying the Chart
-Verify the chart by accessing the Microclimate Portal, using your IBM Cloud Private credentials to log in.
+Verify the chart by accessing the Microclimate Portal, by using your IBM Cloud Private credentials to log in.

 When the Helm install has completed successfully, the Microclimate Portal can be accessed via the Microclimate ingress hostname.
 This can be found by passing the name of your Microclimate release into the following command:

 `kubectl get ingress -l release=<release_name>`

-If you are using Helm to install Microclimate, you can access the Microclimate Portal using the URL printed at the end of the installation.
+If you are using Helm to install Microclimate, you can access the Microclimate Portal by using the URL printed at the end of the installation.

-Use the following command to view all resources created by this chart, replacing `x.y.z` with the version number of the installed chart (e.g. 1.0.0):
+Use the following command to view all resources created by this chart, replacing `x.y.z` with the version number of the installed chart, for example `1.0.0`:

 `kubectl get all -l chart=ibm-microclimate-x.y.z`